jmcunx/zero_file/README.md

 This is a little utility created a while ago for systems without dd.
-All it does is overrite am existing file with a character of your choice (or random data).
+All it does is overrite an existing file with a character of your choice (or random data).

 On Modern File Systems or